GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

 request.</td>
       <td style="vertical-align: top;">Using the Protected Audience API in this way is inconsistent with
-Privacy Sandbox's mandatory attestation that API users will not try to circumvent the Privacy Sandbox's protections.
+Privacy Sandbox's mandatory attestation that API users will not try to circumvent the Privacy Sandbox protections.
 In the future, the requirement that key-value servers run in trusted execution environments (TEEs) will provide technical protection against this attack.</td>